vandalton/BertaAndButterflies/DIARY.md

 # 2024-03-27 - Day #027

 Still no success with the inverter.
 In the worst case I'll use a small 74V1T14 inverter with one gate only and place it somehow on the board.
 But  first I'll experiment even more with the resistors.
 I need to check how the voltages in Atari really are using oscilloscope.

+# 2024-03-28 - Day #028

+I need to take a break from the inverter.
+I started working on the program for the SNES pad adapter instead.